This site is intended for healthcare professionals

 Patient activation for managing cancer treatment toxicities

-Patient activation, defined as an individual's knowledge, skill and confidence in managing their own health, has gained recognition for its positive impact on outcomes in individuals undergoing cancer treatment41.
+Patient activation, defined as an individual's knowledge, skill and confidence in managing their own health, has gained recognition for its positive impact on outcomes in individuals undergoing cancer treatment52.
 Research supports the notion that more activated patients monitor their conditions more closely, exhibit greater adherence to treatments, and show increased acceptance of recommended care, resulting in improved clinical outcomes.
-While this evidence spans different patient populations and various settings, studies focusing specifically on patient activation in cancer patients are limited and often restricted to specific cancer types41.
+While this evidence spans different patient populations and various settings, studies focusing specifically on patient activation in patients with cancer are limited52.

-To address this gap, a pilot randomised trial was undertaken in 2023 to evaluate the feasibility, acceptability and preliminary effectiveness of SMARTCare (Self-Management and Activation to Reduce Treatment Toxicities), an intervention comprising an online SM education program (I-Can Manage) and five sessions of nurse-delivered telephone coaching, designed to improve patient activation42.
-Patients starting systemic therapy for lymphoma or colorectal or lung cancer at three centres in Ontario, Canada were recruited to the study and randomised to the intervention group (SMARTCare) or an enhanced education control group42.
+To address this gap, a pilot randomised trial was undertaken in 2023 to evaluate the feasibility, acceptability and preliminary effectiveness of SMARTCare (Self-Management and Activation to Reduce Treatment Toxicities), an intervention comprising an online self-management education programme (I-Can Manage) and five sessions of nurse-delivered telephone coaching, designed to improve patient activation53.
+Patients starting systemic therapy for lymphoma or colorectal or lung cancer at three centres in Ontario, Canada, were recruited to the study and randomised to the intervention group (SMARTCare) or an enhanced education control group53.

-In this pilot study, patient-reported outcomes were evaluated using measures such as patient activation, symptom distress, self-efficacy and quality of life.
+In this pilot study, patient-reported outcomes were evaluated using measures such as patient activation, symptom distress, self-efficacy and quality of life53.
 Data were collected at baseline and at multiple time points.
 Out of 90 approached patients, 62 (68.9%) participated, with an average age of 60.5 years.
-Most were married (77.1%), university-educated (71%), had colorectal cancer (41.9%) or lymphoma (42.0%), and had advanced disease (75.8%).
+Most were married (77.1%), university educated (71%), had colorectal cancer (41.9%) or lymphoma (42.0%), and had advanced disease (75.8%).
 Attrition was higher in the intervention group (36.7% vs 25% in control).
-Adherence to the intervention was low, but the intervention group showed improvements in patient activation scores.
+Adherence to the intervention was low, but the intervention group showed improvements in patient activation scores53.

 References